 While it might sound like some new wellness trend, self-care is the most basic form of looking after your body and mind, covering everything from getting optimal sleep to eating well.
 A positive mindset and a strong immune system will put you in a good place to take on just about any of life's challenges.
 But to keep yourself happy and healthy, you need to invest in yourself first.

 To get you started, we've put together a list of nine self-care ideas.
 Most are readily available and relatively low-cost or even free.
 So what are you waiting for?

 It shouldn't come as much of a surprise that we recommend journaling as a way of keeping your mind and body strong, but we aren't the only ones.
 After studying the effects of putting pen to paper, researchers at Michigan State University found that expressive writing can help the brain 'cool down' in the state of worrying.
 Another study by famed psychologist James Pennebaker also concluded that journaling can help strengthen our immune system and make us feel less stressed.
 Who knew?
 Well, we did.

-We humans are creatures of habit, so creating a routine will give you the structure you need to achieve anything you set your mind to.
+We, humans, are creatures of habit, so creating a routine will give you the structure you need to achieve anything you set your mind to.
 To take it further, you can also set short-term, achievable goals for yourself.
 It might be a work project, a fitness challenge or something as simple as taking a shower every day.
-By setting yourself up for success, you'll feel the benefit of those small wins.
+But by setting yourself up for success, you'll benefit from those small wins.

 3. Practice Gratitude

 We cannot stress this enough.
 Even in the midst of hardship and adversity, there is always something to be grateful for.
 No matter how small or insignificant it might feel or how hard it may be to see.
 From increased happiness to reduced pain, a growing body of evidence shows the benefits of seeing the good.
 While we're writing this, it's no longer raining, and the clocks have gone forward, which means an extra hour of sunlight.

 "Even in the midst of hardship and adversity, there is always something to be grateful for."